adonisjs/fold/README.md

 I have explained the [reasons for using an IoC container](https://github.com/thetutlage/meta/discussions/4) in this post.
 It might be a great idea to read the post first ✌️

 > **Note**: AdonisJS fold is highly inspired by the Laravel IoC container.
-Thanks to Taylor for imaginging such a simple, yet powerful API.
+Thanks to Taylor for imagining such a simple, yet powerful API.

 ## Goals of the project